alex-west/ves-16/readme.md

 Build Instructions
 > dasm dodge_it.asm -f3 -ododge_it.bin

-Current status of the project: ~95%
+Current status of the project: ~98%

 Every chunk of code has been deciphered and documented.
 Very few questions about the game's code remain, some of which may be unanswerable.
-What remains is some more documentation work and a little bit of clean-up -- of particular note is ves.h, which differs significantly from the standard ves.h file out there.
+What remains is a little bit of documentation and clean-up work (though that could continue indefinitely).

 ## Interesting Tidbits